Manufacturing Technologies Association: Structure

 The MTA is based in London, with close contact with the British Government through the Department for Business, Energy and Industrial Strategy, CBI and UK Trade & Investment.

 The association's offices are located on Bayswater Road (A402) next to Lancaster Gate tube station.

-The association also provides a secretariat service to the Federation of British Hand Tool Manufacturers (FBHTM), and the MTA Tooling Group, formerly the British Hard Metal and Engineers' Cutting Tools Association (BHECTA).
+The association also provides a secretariat service to Engineering Supply Chain UK (ESCUK), and ‘Additive Manufacturing UK’ (AMUK).